-Applying for a green card under VAWA involves many of the same steps as applying for any family-based green card.
-However, the process can take a little longer, for the reasons described below.
+Applying for a U.S. green card under VAWA involves many of the same steps as applying for any family-based green card.
+However, the process can take longer, for the reasons described below.
 It will also be different for immediate relatives (namely the spouses and children of U.S. citizens) than for preference relatives (spouses and children of LPRs).
 We'll explain both the similarities and the differences here.

 The receipt number can be used to track the status of USCIS action on the petition.
-To get an idea of how long USCIS is taking to decide particular types of petitions, you can check the "USCIS Processing Time Information" section of its website, and choose the Service Center that will be handling your application from the drop-down menu.
-Unfortunately, USCIS tends to take longer to decide on an I-360 than an I-130 -- probably because it has to review all the included evidence.
+To get an idea of how long USCIS is taking to decide particular types of petitions, check the USCIS Processing Time Information section of its website, and choose the Service Center that will be handling your application from the drop-down menu.
+Unfortunately, USCIS tends to take longer to decide on an I-360 than an I-130, probably because it has to review all the included evidence.

+Once the petition is approved, USCIS issues an I-797 Notice of Action "Approval Notice."
 USCIS's approval of your I-360 petition does not, in and of itself, provide any legal status in the United States.
 It merely means you have completed the first step in the process of obtaining permanent residency, and must wait for a current priority date to continue.
-Most beneficiaries would simply be expected to leave the U.S. in order to await their eventual interview at a U.S. consulate -- and the sooner the better, so as to avoid accruing "unlawful presence" and facing the three- and ten-year time bars on returning.
+Most beneficiaries would simply be expected to leave the U.S. in order to await their eventual interview at a U.S. consulate, and the sooner the better, so as to avoid accruing "unlawful presence" and facing the three- and ten-year time bars on returning.

 Whether you're a preference relative with an approved I-360 and a current priority date or an immediate relative who has prepared (but not necessarily submitted) your Form I-360, here's what you need to do next in order to adjust status to LPR or green card holder.

-Although you will send it to a central USCIS office, it will be passed along to your local USCIS Field Office.
-To find out processing times for Form I-485 at the field office, check the "USCIS Processing Time Information" section of its website, and choose the name of the city Field Office that will be handling your application from the drop-down menu.
+Although you will send your adjustment packet to a central USCIS office, it will be passed along to your local USCIS Field Office.
+To find out processing times for Form I-485 at the field office, check the USCIS Processing Time Information section of its website, and choose the name of the city Field Office (probably in the big city nearest to you) that will be handling your application from the drop-down menu.